-These Rules and Guidelines govern the following Master's degree programmes of Delft University of Technology: Complex Systems Engineering and Management (CoSEM), Engineering, Policy and Analysis (EPA) and Management of Technology (MOT), referred to below as the programme.
+These Rules and Guidelines govern the following Master's degree programmes of Delft University of Technology: Complex Systems Engineering and Management (CoSEM), Engineering and Policy Analysis (EPA) and Management of Technology (MOT), referred to below as the programme.
+These Rules and Guidelines also govern the MSc Electives offered by the faculty of TPM and the bridging programmes of the aforementioned programme(s), with the exception of courses from Centre for Languages and Academic Skills (also known as ITAV)..